The Red Hills Action Lab

 The Action Lab is facilitated by Renée Jones, Founder and CEO of Red Hills Consulting Group.

 Renée is a strategy and transformation advisor with more than two decades of experience helping organizations move from vision to execution.
-She has held leadership roles at Deloitte, PwC, and Capgemini and has advised global corporations, nonprofits, and mission driven organizations navigating complex transformation.
+She has advised global corporations, nonprofits, and mission-driven organizations at the intersection of strategy, governance, and organizational transformation.

 Through Red Hills Consulting Group, she partners with organizations to translate strategy into sustainable action through clear governance, operating models, and execution discipline.